Photo of Doolittle taken at Cannes by James Robinson Taylor Nikon D3 All photos in this post taken with a Leica Digilux 2 unless otherwise stated.

 Mexicans build my boat, deck visible in background.

 In fairness to PSC they did their best to make my boat just how I wanted it but they rushed the build although I’d given them a year to make it.
 The bloke who put the woodwork in the boat must have been half blind or incompetent.
 Or both.
 My boat was the last he built.
 He retired soon after.
 Not a moment too soon I thought.
 Even allowing for the fact that I was buying a production boat I was shocked at some of the bloody awful work he did.
 Thankfully it’s only me that can see these details, they wouldn’t matter or even be noticed by most people.
-I have since corrected many of his mistakes.
+I have since corrected most of his mistakes.
 All the woodwork that was made in the shop and later fitted was beautifully made.

 Despite these cosmetic problems we still launched the boat and after just one week set off home across the Atlantic.
 Some problems have come to light since but because PSC no longer exist (at least as they were – they are now on the east coast) I have no come back.